charstorm/linkitall/README.md

 # linkitall

 ❗The project is still in beta phase.
-Expect breaking changes to graph definitions in future.
+Expect breaking changes to graph definitions in the future.

 Linkitall is a tool to create a dependency graph of ideas.
 The generated graph gives a strict level-based graphical structure to knowledge.
 Linkitall takes a graph definition file in YAML format and generates an HTML file containing nodes and connections between them.
 This makes Linkitall a powerful tool to build teaching materials as well as reference materials.